areyno20/Password-Generator/README.md

 ## Description

-This week three challenege is intended to showcase the skills learnt throughout the third week of bootcamp.
+This week three challenge is intended to showcase the skills learnt throughout the third week of bootcamp.
 It contains a web page with a password generator.
 This password generator is to showcase the skills and knowledge learnt throughout week 3.

 ## Installation